microsoft/cnetstat/Design.md

 also that we could cache known UIDs.
 The Docker way has the advantage that it uses public interfaces, instead of implementation details.

-I'm using the Docker way because it seems easier to get a proof-of-concept with, but I'm not sure what will be better in the long term.
+We're using the Docker way because it seems easier for a proof-of-concept, but we are not committed to it for the long term.

 ## Net namespaces
 One important design point is that cnetstat builds its pid-to-pod